kasirgalabs/ERIC/README.md

 # Usage of Tools and Compiler #

-## alp ##
+## alp LLVM Based Encryptor and Hex Generator ##

-You can use to obfuscate any compiled object code to non-encrypted or encrypted hex code.
+You can 'alp' use to obfuscate any compiled object code to non-encrypted or encrypted hex code.
 For encryption you have three options:

 ### [1.
 Instruction-Level Full Encryption](https://github.com/kasirgalabs/ERIC/blob/main/README.md#1-instruction-level-full-encryption) ###